AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Experiment

 \subsection{Experiment Setup}

 In our experiments, we compare the performance of our method against several benchmarks, including general FL methods (FedAvg \cite{fedavg}, FedProx \cite{fedprox}), PFL methods (FedPer \cite{fedper}, pFedMe \cite{pfedme}), and State-Of-The-Art FL methods focused on traffic prediction (FedTPS \cite{zhou2024traffic,zhou2025fedtps}, FedGCN \cite{hu2024fedgcn}).
 To ensure fairness, we employ the same AGCRN architecture as the backbone for all methods.
 The detailed introduction of these methods is shown in Appendix \ref{sec: Detailed Description of Comparative Methods}.
 Additionally, we utilize local training (where each client trains a personalized model using their own data) as a baseline.
+We also conduct an ablation study to illustrate the efficacy of each module, evaluating our method when the AE-denoiser and FedBN modules are removed individually.
 The experiments are conducted on a workstation running Windows 11, equipped with an Intel(R) Core(TM) i7-14700KF processor and an NVIDIA RTX 4080 graphics card.